On the infinitude of Prime $k$-tuples: Proof of Theorem

 \emph{Proof}: The $(0,\ldots,\hat{k},\ldots)$ components of $\mathfrak{p}_k$ determine an admissible $\mathcal{H}_2=\{0,2^a\}$ and its associated prime doubles $\mathfrak{p}_2$ of which there are necessarily infinitely many.
 Then previous arguments imply the claim.
 Of course similar statements for other types of prime doubles can be made for any component of $\mathfrak{p}_k$ with $2j_{\hat{k}}=(2i_{\hat{k}})^a$. $\QED$

 One would like to extend this theorem to \emph{all} admissible $\mathcal{H}_k$.
-But such an extension would require that $\mathrm{max}\,{ x}\rightarrow\infty$ for \emph{all} prime doubles.
+But such an extension would require one to show that $\mathrm{max}\,{ x}\rightarrow\infty$ for \emph{all} prime doubles.
 In this case, the assumption used for the induction argument could be made for all admissible $\mathcal{H}_k$ and verified at $k=2$.
+Using ideas from \cite{LA2} leads to